This financial strategy should suit you if you’re in your 20s to early 30s, first job, and starting to build wealth.

 You have time on your side, so don’t worry if you can’t contribute much to your investments — a little, over time, can go a very long way.

 Buying your first property may be the right decision if you have a deposit.
-If not, building wealth in a Stocks and Shares ISA should give you this opportunity – and perhaps more – later on.
+If not, building wealth in a Stocks and Shares ISA should give you this opportunity — and perhaps more — later.

 Minimalist life focus